rafed/rafed.github.io/content/courses/distributed-systems/lab/microservices.md

 * make schedulers that call a function periodically
 * integrate database with an application

-If yoo have done all that, kudos to you!
+If you have done all that, kudos to you!
 You are now ready to start building microservices (or more like breaking an app into microservices).

 Let's recap what modules we have in our backend system so far:
 * a rider module